franklinv/LinkScraperApp/README.md

 # LinkScraperApp
 A Nodejs script that parses a given url and prints only the internal hyperlinks of a web page and subpages.
-Uses request module to load the pages and cheerio to load the html pages and traverse the links.
+Uses request module to load the pages and cheerio module to load the html pages and traverse the links.

 Steps to execute the Node.js program: